 This made it easier for immigrants to bring their music to other countries and develop their skills without needing to learn it by ear from an experienced Irish musician.

 This sheet music also made it easier for people from other cultures to access and learn the music.
+You sometimes find that an Irish poem was transformed into song such as the Rose of Tralee, or The Salley Gardens by WB Yeats.

 Irish Music in the United States